xIrusux/CondeNast-SoftwareDeveloper-Techtest/README.md

 ## User Journey

 Our user wants to find news by keyword.
-The app returns the top three news for the selected country.
+The app returns three news based on the search.
 The user can use one of the four quick search buttons, or enter a keyword in the search field.

 ### Edge Case